 Fractions Practice Quiz with a Step-by-Step Interactive Lesson

-Use the quiz at the top of the page to practice fractions skills: simplifying fractions, equivalent fractions, comparing fractions, and fraction operations.
+Use the question set below to practice fractions skills: simplifying fractions, equivalent fractions, comparing fractions, and fraction operations.
 If you want a refresher, click Start lesson to open a clear, step-by-step fractions guide.

 How this fractions practice works

-- 1. Take the quiz: answer the fraction questions at the top of the page.
+1. Take the practice set: answer the fraction questions below.

-- 3. Retry: return to the quiz and apply what you reviewed immediately.
+3. Retry: return to the question set and apply what you reviewed immediately.

 Meaning & vocabulary